 The good news is that periodontitis is completely treatable and manageable by periodontists such as our doctors with nearly a 90 percent success rate of treated and maintained patients losing no teeth in long-term studies!
 We can save your teeth!
-Using a small instrument to gently measure the gums around the teeth and cutting edge digital imaging, Dr. Shumaker can accurately diagnose the presence and progression of any periodontal disease.
+Using a small instrument to gently measure the gums around the teeth and cutting edge digital imaging, Dr. Shumaker and Dr. Allen can accurately diagnose the presence and progression of any periodontal disease.

 Get Diagnosed and Treated Today